khaledhikmat/ai-event-processor/README.md

 ## Interactive Testing

-Start the test script to send multiple events to the AI layer over its API Endpoint:
+Start the test script to send multiple events to the AI layer over its API Endpoint and see the response:

 ```bash
 cd scripts